-Kim formally studied the drum set for four years in Bethesda MD and was a member of Bill Potts’ Montgomery College Jazz Ensemble.
+Kim formally studied the drum set for four years in Bethesda MD.
 Kim was referred to jazz great Joe Cusatis in New York City and studied with him for six years.
 Kim studied jazz concepts, big band orchestration, chart reading and classical snare drum methods.
 Kim also learned and applied advanced matched/traditional grip positions and the associated finger techniques.

 Kim’s has appeared at Kennedy Center and Blues Alley and has been on Fox TV, CNN, Arlington and Herndon Community TV.
 Kim has performed for politicians/luminaries such as Dick Cheney, Tim Russert, Hilary Clinton, Antonin Scalia, Laura Ingraham, Vincent Gray, and Jesse Jackson.